ralphpd-benjaminyb/notes/README.md

 Secondly, use time management techniques to your advantage.
 Break down your projects into smaller, manageable tasks.
 Then, allocate time for each task, allowing for some flexibility in case things take longer than expected.
 Using a scheduling tool, such as Todoist or Trello, can help keep you organized and on track.

 Lastly, stay organised and disciplined in the way you work.
 Keep your code clean and well-documented, using version control systems like Git to track your changes.
 Following coding best practices, like writing unit tests and using design patterns, will make your work more maintainable and scalable.
 Additionally, don't be afraid to ask for help or to learn from others.
 Collaboration and knowledge sharing are essential for growth and success in programming.

+# 2024-01-03
+- Today's programming wisdom is: "Premature optimization is the root of all evil" — Donald Knuth.

+In essence, this quote reminds programmers that trying to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
+Instead, focus first on writing clear, correct, and maintainable code.
+Only after identifying through profiling or other means where performance bottlenecks truly exist should you consider optimizing specific parts of your codebase.
+This ensures a better balance between code quality and efficiency.